-The Board, upon recommendation of the Nominating and Governance Committee, has nominated for election at the Annual Meeting, Messrs.
-Benstock and Nie to serve as Class II directors until the 2027 Annual Meeting and until his successor is elected and qualified or until his earlier death, resignation or removal from office.
-Both Messrs.
-Benstock and Nie are currently directors of the Company.
-For information concerning each of the nominees, see "Board of Directors and Corporate Governance - Director Nominees" and "Board of Directors and Corporate Governance - Director Qualifications."
+The Board, upon recommendation of the Nominating, Governance and Ethics Committee, has nominated for election at the Annual Meeting, Ms. Elliott to serve as the Class I director until the 2028 Annual Meeting and until her successor is elected and qualified or until her earlier death, resignation or removal from office.
+Ms. Elliott is currently our Chief Executive Officer and President and a director of the Company.
+For information concerning Ms. Elliott, see "Board of Directors and Corporate Governance - Director Nominee" and "Board of Directors and Corporate Governance - Director Qualifications."

-If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of each of Messrs.
-Benstock and Nie, unless you have specifically indicated by proper proxy that your shares should be withheld from voting for either or both of them.
+If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of Ms. Elliott, unless you have specifically indicated by proper proxy that your shares should be withheld from voting for her.
 Proxies cannot be voted at the Annual Meeting for a greater number of persons than the number of nominees named.